DevExpress/devextreme-documentation/concepts/05 UI Components/Toolbar/00 Getting Started with Toolbar/20 Create an Overflow Menu.md

 The Toolbar can render its items in the overflow menu.
 Specify the [locateInMenu](/Documentation/ApiReference/UI_Components/dxToolbar/Configuration/items/#locateInMenu) property for an item.
 Use one of the following values:

 - *"always"*
  Always places the item in the overflow menu.
+You can specify the order of such items in the overflow menu.

 - *"never"* (default)
  Places the item outside of the overflow menu.

 - *"auto"*
  Places the item outside of the overflow menu.
 If all items cannot fit within the [width](/Documentation/ApiReference/UI_Components/dxToolbar/Configuration/#width) of the Toolbar, it renders this item in the overflow menu.

-Note that you can only specify the order of the items with `locateInMenu="always"` placed in the overflow menu.
+The Toolbar component determines the order of such items in the overflow menu automatically.

 The previous section of the tutorial describes how to customize Toolbar items.
 If you use an [itemTemplate](/Documentation/ApiReference/UI_Components/dxToolbar/Configuration/#itemTemplate) to customize items in the Toolbar with `locateInMenu="auto"` and you want to keep the customization if the items get into the overflow menu, specify the [menuItemTemplate](/Documentation/ApiReference/UI_Components/dxToolbar/Configuration/#menuItemTemplate).
 You can also use this property to customize the overflow menu item appearance.